SAP-samples/teched2025-XP267/exercises/ex2/README.md

 Click on your SAP BTP Cloud Foundry environment `XP267_OXX_CF` (as per the usernam assigned to you, in example, XP267_001_CF)
 ![](./images/02-19.png)

 You will open the **Metrcis Overview** screen in Health Monitoring.
-Within the very same screen, scroll-down to **Other Metrics** section and you will find the two metrics ( `org.memory.utilization` and `space.memory.utilization`) with the respective values pushed by SAP Automation Pilot.
+Within the very same screen, scroll-down to **Other Metrics** section and you will find the metric you just had pushed - `space.memory.utilization` with the respective values pushed by SAP Automation Pilot.

 Congrats - you can now feed directly your Obserbavility platform with any metric you might wish to bring in.
 ![](./images/02-20.png)

+_**Hint:**_
-_Hint: _ From this screen, if you click on the `space.memory.utilization` in example, you could see further details about the metric such as information, rating, value.
+From this screen, if you click on the `space.memory.utilization` in example, you could see further details about the metric such as information, rating, value.
 Click on the **History** button.
 ![](./images/02-21.png)

 You could explore how this metric's value had changed over the time (in case you have various entries for the specified metric) and get additional insights.